Settlement resolves charges that Retina-X’s products created security vulnerability and violated consumers’ privacy

 Johns and his company must obtain third-party assessments of their information security program every two years.
 The assessor must specify the evidence that supports its conclusions and conduct independent sampling, employee interviews, and document review.
 In addition, the order requires a senior corporate manager responsible for overseeing the information security program to certify compliance with the order every year.
 Finally, the order grants the Commission the authority to approve the assessor for each two-year assessment period.

 The Commission vote to issue the proposed administrative complaint and to accept the consent agreement with Retina-X and Johns was 5-0.
-The FTC will publish a description of the consent agreement package in the Federal Register soon.
+The FTC published a description of the consent agreement package in the Federal Register.
 The agreement will be subject to public comment for 30 days after publication in the Federal Register, after which the Commission will decide whether to make the proposed consent order final.
 Once processed, comments will be posted on Regulations.gov.